szTheory/nagelfar-tcl-code-formatter/tutorial/step2/readme.txt

 The first and easiest step to fix some false negatives is to add inline annotations to give Nagelfar information that it needs.

-This can be done directly in the source code or in a seprate file.
+This can be done directly in the source code or in a separate file.
 In this example one annotation is done next to the proc it belongs to, and one is done in the myproj.syntax file.